Skip to main content

 • Some certificates of deposit

-Pros and Cons of Compound Interest in Savings
+Benefits of Compound Interest in Savings

+Now that you understand how compound interest works, let’s look at ways it may help you achieve financial wellness.
 There are a few main benefits to compound interest when it comes to growing and protecting your wealth.

-While there are many benefits to compound interest, it’s important to remember that returns earned from compound interest may increase your tax burden—you may be responsible for paying income tax on interest accrued over $10.8 Check with your tax advisor for more details.
+While there are many benefits to compound interest, it’s important to remember that returns earned from compound interest may increase your tax burden—you may be responsible for paying income tax on interest accrued over $10.10 Check with your tax advisor for more details.

 How to Take Advantage of Compound Interest